What to Expect

 All events at Stage@TheDock will take place inside a weatherproof marquee at stage level, accessible by a lift.

-Stage@TheDock will host play readings, keynote speeches, our lunchtime networking sessions and our meet the writer panels.
+Stage@TheDock will host play readings, keynote speeches and our meet the writer panels.

 Audiences will have access to toilets located at Nibble and Bert’s, next to Stage@TheDock.
 These will be available to use at any time, including during the events.